 Clinical Drug concepts in the international release are defined by their precise active ingredient substance(s) and their basis of strength substance, as described above.
-A concept that grouped clinical drugs by their strength and basis of strength substance only (i.e. disregarding the precise active ingredient substance) may be appropriate in some contexts in national extensions (e.g. 'amlodipine 10mg conventional release oral tablet' as a concept with three child concepts 'amlodipine (as amlodipine besiliate) 10mg conventional release oral tablet' and 'amlodipine (as amlodipine maleate) 10mg conventional release oral tablet'.
-A Clinical Drug grouping concept of this nature would be a "Basis of Strength Subatance Clinical Drug" concept as opposed to a "Clinical Drug containing Precisely" concept.
+A concept that grouped clinical drugs by their strength and basis of strength substance only (i.e. disregarding the precise active ingredient substance) may be appropriate in some contexts in national extensions (e.g. 'amlodipine 10mg conventional release oral tablet' as a concept with three child concepts 'amlodipine (as amlodipine besiliate) 10mg conventional release oral tablet' and 'amlodipine (as amlodipine mesiliate) 10mg conventional release oral tablet' 'amlodipine (as amlodipine maleate) 10mg conventional release oral tablet'.
+A Clinical Drug grouping concept of this nature would be a "Basis of Strength Substance Clinical Drug" concept as opposed to a "Clinical Drug containing Precisely" concept.